A Huge Day in the History of Organic Food

 The mission of Organic Valley was, and is, to make sure farmers had a steady paycheck without having to mass produce milk.
 This allows them to remain small family farms and not sell out to conglomerates.
 (Our cows get plenty of attention with dairy herd sizes that are smaller than the national average.)

 While Organic Valley sets a stable pay price for its members, many farmers across the country have little or no control over the price they receive.
 Farmers sell their milk to a processor, which pays them based on the regional base prices for milk set by the U.S. Department of Agriculture.
 This amount is based on the price of goods (milk, cheese, etc.) traded at the Chicago Mercantile Exchange, according to the National Family Farm Coalition.

 Organic Valley’s philosophy is to keep the milk as close to processing plants and sales customers as possible.
 This helps keep costs down and ensures less impact on the environment.

 Arnie Trussoni, an Organic Valley farmer who is still instrumental in the co-op, was farmer No. 11.
 He was at co-op meetings in the ’80s that started the movement.

 Arnie Trussoni spends time with family and the herd.

 To begin, there wasn’t a big difference in the pay price farmers received by selling milk conventionally or organically but “a couple of dollars made a big difference, and there was a future and wishful thinking,” he said.

 Slowly, things began to change.

-From seven founding farmers in 1988 with a hope and a dream to about 1,800 small organic family farms across the country today—this is Organic Valley.
+From seven founding farmers in 1988 with a hope and a dream to more than 1,600 small organic family farms across the country today — this is Organic Valley.

 “It was a very slow process,” Wedeberg said.
 “It’s like the roots growing under the soil but not showing much above ground.
 We were getting the roots established for demand.”